The One Big Secret to Making Great Bird Photographs

-Today is Saturday 18 June 2022.
-The forecast for ILE for this morning is calling clear skies with a very gentle breeze from the Southwest.
-I will be heading down to the lake very early again.
+Speaking of that, today is Sunday 10 July — can you believe it?
+It goes without saying that I will head down to the lake early.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes ninety-five days in a row with a new one.
+This blog post took about 90 minutes to prepare and makes one hundred twelve days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!